-Applicants must identify one or more faculty members to provide guidance and mentorship on their research project.
+You must identify one or more faculty members with whom you would be interested in conducting research.
 Having trouble identifying a research mentor?
-Contact a Nexus project component lead most closely associated to your proposed research (listed below) or contact the NSHE Sponsored Programs and EPSCoR Office, nvstemmentor@nshe.nevada.edu, 702-522-7083.
+Contact a project component lead (listed below), visit the Nevada STEM Mentor Network at www.nvstemmentor.org, or contact the NSHE Sponsored Programs and EPSCoR Office, (702)522-7083, nvstemmentor@nshe.nevada.edu.